-As linked data forms the backbone of the Semantic Web, machine-understandable linked data formats are wellstandardized: datasets come as RDF, the relations and attributes are expressed as ontologies in OWL2, and RDF-based databases (also called triplestores) can be queried via SPARQL.
+As linked data forms the backbone of the Semantic Web, linked data formats are very well-standardized: data formats come as RDF, the relations and attributes are expressed as ontologies in OWL2, and RDF-based databases (also called triplestores) can be queried via SPARQL.
 For example, services like DBPedia and Yago crawl various aspects of Wikipedia to extract linked data collections and provide SPARQL endpoints.
-The WikiData database [wikidata:on] collects such linked data and uses them to answer queries about the objects.
+The Wiki-Data database [WD] collects such linked data and uses them to answer queries about the objects.

-Thus, contrary to the two categories discussed above, linked data has good FAIR-readiness, in particular allowing for URI-based Access, efficient Finding via query languages, and URI-mediated Reuse and Interoperability.
+Thus, contrary to, linked data has very good FAIRreadiness, in particular allowing for URI-based Access, efficient Finding via query languages, and URImediated Reuse and Interoperability.
 However, this FAIR-readiness comes at the price of not capturing the complete semantics of the objects so that Access and Finding are limited and Interoperability and Reuse are subject to misinterpretation.